 Sometimes you’re just looking for a way to engage with your target audience and stand out from all the noise.
 Games can provide a great platform for you to connect with your players, start direct conversations across social media channels and give a little something back in the form of prizes and good times.

 Games can be particularly useful in making your brand feel more approachable and human, especially if your core service offering isn’t the sort of thing that typically gets people excited.

 3. Events and Exhibitions

-Plus, with leaderboard functionality, attendees will need to submit their name and contact details which you’ll be able to export post-event.
-Players can also actively opt-in to marketing lists on the submit score page.
+Plus, with leaderboard functionality, attendees will need to submit their name and contact details, which you’ll be able to export post-event.
+Players can also actively opt into marketing lists on the score submission page.

-Now, I’m sure we can all agree that these leads are a great deal more ‘qualified’ than a bunch of business cards in a bowl.
+We're sure you'll agree that these leads are a great deal more ‘qualified’ than a bunch of business cards in a bowl!

 4. Seasonal Promotions

-We all know there are key ‘seasonal’ dates around the marketing year that we should probably be taking advantage of; Valentines, Easter, Halloween and Sporting events.
+We all know there are key ‘seasonal’ dates around the marketing year that we should probably be taking advantage of - think Valentine's Day, Easter, Halloween and sporting events.
 You know the deal.
-But when you’re selling something that isn’t remotely related to these events it can be difficult to find a way to get in on the buzz.
+But when you’re selling something that isn’t remotely related to these events, it can be difficult to find a way to get in on the buzz.

 With handy logo placement that will remind players of your presence whilst being visually tailored to the season at hand, games can be a great solution to making the most of seasonal marketing opportunities without bending over backwards to try and make it all ‘fit’.